armijnhemel/devicecode/doc/future_work.md

 ### Possible overlays

-* FCC dates: there are quite a few devices where an FCC identifier is provided, but no date was specified.
 * CPU type information: for many devices the chip vendor and model are given but not the architecture (ARM/MIPS/etc.).
 By using some lookup table mapping model to architecture it should be fairly simple to create these overlays.